two-hats/Storyboard/README.md

 1. Add specialized tags to the name of your artboards.
 2. Execute this script.

 Your artboards will be arranged, and will be similar to a storyboard.
-Each screen comes with allows.
+Each screen comes with arrows indicating the next screens.

 **Before**